 The entry of new words, i.e. missing from the dictionary, uses the same technique in the HMS and T9 methods.
-We selected texts where all the words were in the dictionary of both systems.
+If the text selected by a tester contained words not present in at least one of the dictionaries, the tester was asked to choose a new text.